Update: Studio environment variables are now released. See the documentation for more information.

 - Click ‘Add’

-When you mount a data-link like igv-input-data
+When you link a directory like `igv-input-data

-, it will appear in the running Studio environment at the path /workspace/data/igv-input-data
+`, it will appear in the running Studio environment at the path `/workspace/data/igv-input-data

 Real-world examples